Should International Travelers Leave Their Phones At Home?

 After travelling, restore the correct one.

-Just create another Android account (for example) with plausible looking contacts, a second facebook account etc, then when they ask to see it just hand it over.
-Go back to the real one once you're in

-Reset Chromebook and Phone (Score:2)
+Reset Chromebook and Phone (Score:3)

 I've been thinking about this since the recent article where a NASA JPL US citizen employee was detained and forced to give up his password.